wazuh/wazuh-qa/.github/ISSUE_TEMPLATE/test--cluster.md

 - [ ] Re-create a removed group.
 - [ ] Assign agent to a group.
 - [ ] Unassign agent group.
-    - [ ] Assign a group in a client using md5.
+    - [ ] Assign a group in a worker using md5.
 Then, check if it is propagated to the master.

 ## Ruleset